tytso/xfstests-bld/README.md

 * Implement the bisection bug finding feature.
 We can verify that this feature is completed, if we are able to artificially introduce a bug in the kernel code and then identify the offending commit using git bisection testing.

 Stretch goals:
+* Provide a command-line interface for users to communicate with the LTM server and request a build of a specific git commit found on a particular git repository.
 * Run regression tests and send the report to the developer if new test failures are noted.
 * Run flaky tests and send the report to the developer if flaky test failures are noted.
 * Reverse bisection bug finding mode: to find the first good commit when the fix to a particular problem is unknown.